 - Using a meat thermometer, check the internal temperature of the prime rib 45 minutes after cooking and thereafter to ensure that you do not overcook.
 Please refer to the internal temperature chart which indicates cooking times for your desired doneness.

-- Remove the prime rib from the oven and place on a clean plate, platter to rest, or cutting board and loosely cover with foil paper.
-Meanwhile prepare the sauce.
+- Remove the prime rib from the oven and place on a clean plate, serving platter, or cutting board to rest.
+Loosely cover with foil paper.
+Now, prepare the sauce.

 Sauce